AliEskandari/alieskandari/README.md

 This repo is for employers looking for code examples of my work.
 I've pulled code from a variety of projects to provide you with a concrete example of my code quality and organization.

+## Tips
+A few notes...
+* If you'd like to see a good example of my **TypeScript** skills please see the **Firestore Manager** project.
+There you will see a heavy use of TypeScript Generics, Type Inference, and Function Declaration Overloading.
+* If you'd like to see a good example of **frontend-heavy features** (client-side fetching, caching with React Query, and _), see the **SpellTrader** sample.
+* If you'd like to see an example of my ability to write **clean, organized, frontend code** that achieves 90+ Lighthouse metrics, see the **Security USA** project sample.

 ## Projects

 | Project               | Description                                                                     | Live Link | Technologies Used                                              | Language   | Code     | Year |